-Within the same home also exhibits Cindy Salim’s installation.
+Within the same home exhibits Cindy Salim’s installation.
 Pure white and fragile looking paper mache objects shaped like everyday items suspend over the kitchen island.
-Objects such as pails and stools highlights the everyday mundane objects into a different light.
-Looking almost like a faint shadow from afar, the installation creates a sense of absence and present.
+Objects such as pails and stools highlight the everyday mundane objects into a different light.
+Looking like a faint shadow from afar, the installation creates a sense of absence and present.
 The young artist is doing her level three Bachelor of Arts programme at LaSalle College of the Arts.

 As we trouped over to the next home, our guide gave us some history of Tiong Bahru.
 It is one of the oldest housing estates in Singapore.
-First built in the 1930s by the Singapore Improvement Trust (SIT), a government body administered by the British colonial authority, to provide for mass public housing in Singapore.
+It was first built in the 1930s by the Singapore Improvement Trust (SIT), a government body administered by the British colonial authority, to provide for mass public housing in Singapore.
 And just the opposite, the estates built by the Housing Development Board (HDB) in the 1950s and 1960s were practical and boring with an almost two-dimensional “matchbox” style.

 Click here for more information.